status-im/specs/status-spec.md

 | Transport privacy | Routing, Metadata protection    | Whisper                      |
 | P2P Overlay       | Overlay routing, NAT traversal  | devp2p                       |

-## Terminology

-* *Client*: a Whisper node implementing the protocol
-* *Whisper node*: an Ethereum node with Whisper V6 enabled (in the case of geth, it's `--shh` option)
-* *Status Whisper node*: an Ethereum node with Whisper V6 enabled and additional Whisper extensions described below
-* *Whisper network*: a group of Whisper nodes connected together through the internet connection and forming a graph
-* *MailServer*: an Ethereum node with Whisper V6 enabled and a mail server registered capable of storing and providing offline messages
-* *Message*: decrypted Whisper message
-* *Envelope*: encrypted message with some metadata like topic and TTL sent between Whisper nodes; a symmetric or asymmetric key is needed to decrypt it and read the payload
-* *Offline message*: an expired envelope stored by a Whisper node permanently

 ## P2P Overlay

 Status clients run on the public Ethereum network, as specified by the devP2P